xonsh/xonsh/docs/tutorial.rst

 the Python standard library.

 Lastly, if an alias value is a function (or other callable), then this function is called *instead* of going to a subprocess command.
-Such fucntions must have the following signature:
+Such functions must have the following signature:

 .. code-block:: python